 Join a guided tour of Palazzo Vecchio

 Palazzo Vecchio: Skip-the-Line Entry and Secret Passage Tour – this excellent tour lasts 75 minutes and takes you to the main areas of Palazzo Vecchio as well as to some parts that are closed to the general public.
-It’s actually very budget friendly.
+It’s actually very budget friendly considering what you get.

 Palazzo Vecchio Museum Guided Tour – this tour lasts two full hours and it is the best reviewed among those on sale on GetYourGuide.